aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/search-and-replace/search-broken-links-in-remote-spreadsheet/_index.md

 - **401 Unauthorized** – Invalid access token, client ID, or client secret.
 - **404 Not Found** – The spreadsheet file is not accessible.
 - **500 Server Error** – An anomaly occurred while obtaining calculation data.

+**Notes**:
+- The API does not support local file system paths when operating in cloud mode; use only URLs or files stored in supported cloud storage.
+- Be aware of rate‑limit restrictions; excessive calls may result in throttling responses.

 ## Where should we use the Search for broken links within the Spreadsheet API?